How To Find Millennials On TV

 How does one do this?
 Through targeting based on existing customer data.
 This technology is available for TV today, enabling brands to target new customers based on the profiles they’ve created of their existing customers—including their purchasing behavior, interests, and the shows they like to watch.
 With the right platform, marketers can leverage this information to target their Millennial audience more precisely than ever.

 Reaching More Millennials Requires Technology

-In doing so, VAMOS can understand the viewing behaviors of your target audience, and then uses a patented predictive algorithm to forecast what each member of that audience will be watching during the flight of a given campaign.
+In doing so, our platform can understand the viewing behaviors of your target audience, and then uses a patented predictive algorithm to forecast what each member of that audience will be watching during the flight of a given campaign.
 The resulting media plan—often containing thousands of spots across 50 or more networks—is designed to maximize your target-audience reach in a way that no human could calculate.

 Are targeted CPMs generally more expensive?
 Yes, but in the end it comes down to how you value the impressions you deliver.
 Already today, some of the world’s savviest advertisers agree it’s worth paying a little more to reach a lot more of their audience while reducing impressions that could be considered wasteful.
 If you’re trying to reach the one group with the most collective spending power in the United States, then this is best way to do it.

 Contrary to popular belief, Millennials watch a lot of TV.
 The reason brands have so much trouble reaching them is that media buying simply hasn’t evolved to reflect the change in the audience’s viewing behavior.
 By targeting age/gender demos and not understanding what makes up the GRPs a campaign delivers, marketers are doing themselves a disservice.